isomerpages/imda-tradetrust/index.md

           link_url: https://www.tradetrust.io/files/TradeTrust_Newsletter_May2025.pdf
         - title: TradeTrust Accepted into UN-Endorsed Digital Public Goods Registry
           date: 12 June 2025
-          announcement: TradeTrust is now listed in the UN-endorsed Digital Public Goods Registry by the DPGA.
-This recognition affirms its role as a trusted, open-source framework supporting secure, cross-border trade digitalisation and sustainable global development.
+          announcement: TradeTrust has been recognised as a Digital Public Good by the UN-endorsed DPGA.
+As an open-source digital tool, it enables secure, paperless, and interoperable trade documentation for cross-border digital trade and trusted global trade platforms.
           link_text: More
           link_url: https://www.digitalpublicgoods.net/r/trade-trust
   - infobar: